cpsughrue/gsoc_proposal/README.md

 ## Overview

 This project aims to implement a daemon that serves as a build system manager for modules, providing support for explicitly built modules irrespective of the build system.
-By simply incorporating a single command line flag, each clang invocation registers its translation unit with the daemon, which then scans the unit's dependencies.
+By simply incorporating a single command line flag, each Clang invocation registers its translation unit with the daemon, which then scans the unit's dependencies.
 As translation units are registered and analyzed, the daemon constructs a dependency graph for the entire project.
 Concurrently, it utilizes the emerging graph to schedule and build each module's AST.
 This approach allows for a single, comprehensive entity to effectively coordinate and manage the build of modules throughout the entire build process.

 ---
 ## Project Priorities